Award-winning Sandia engineer traded sewing for a shot at science

 “I knew my ability as a seamstress and differentiated myself from a home sewer,” she said.
 “I excelled in science and math, and there is a lot of engineering in tailoring.
 I especially enjoyed working with people who had disfigurements, and I could pad and fit their clothing so they looked complete.”

 Pierrette Gorman, a Sandia National Laboratories engineer, says welding is a great career for women of any age.
-“Sometimes I’ll speak at colleges and the guys will come up and say they are going to talk to their moms about it,” she said.
-(Photo by Randy Montoya) Click on the thumbnail for a high-resolution image.
+“Sometimes I’ll speak at colleges and the guys will come up and say they are going to talk to their moms about it," she said.

 Gorman started college in her 40s.
 She earned a degree in welding engineering, worked in industry and found her way to Sandia National Laboratories.